 The stories of South Carolina’s past come to life at historic inns across the state.
 From surviving the destructive forces of war to serving as residences for famous folk to offering respite to significant historical figures, these special establishments pay homage to bygone days and the people who occupied them.
 Here is a sampling of some of the state’s most historic inns, each steeped in old-school elegance and operated by proprietors who want to share their property’s particular history with guests.
 If you have a penchant for the past, book a stay and travel back in time while enjoying Southern hospitality and the luxury of modern amenities.

 Construction of this stately country inn commenced in the early 1900s.
 Listed on the National Register of Historic Places, it was the home of wealthy planter James H. Manning, who served as Dillon County’s first state senator.
 The Greek Revival mansion features 40 columns, each sourced from trees on the property.
 Reminiscent of an English country estate, the inn has gorgeous gardens and seven opulent guestrooms outfitted with antique furnishings.
 It is a AAA Four Diamond property—a distinction shared by its on-site fine dining restaurant.

-Bloomsbury Inn, Camden
+Four Oaks Inn, Camden

 Breeden Inn, Bennettsville